northridge-dev/python-game-dev/projects/hangman/README.md

 - **Comments**.
 Use precise comments to explain your code when it's helpful, but avoid comments where the code explains itself.
 Function-level comments are generally useful and a good place to start.
+- **Define single-purpose functions**.
+Rather than lumping all your logic into a single function, create smaller functions that have just one job.
+You might, for example, create a function to display the state of the game, another function to prompt the player for a guess, and another function to check if the guessed letter is in the secret word.

 ## Submitting your work

+Show me your game.
+I'll ask you questions about your code.

 ## Bonus challenges